ivan1993spb/snake-server/README.md

 ## API description

 All API methods provide JSON format.
-If errors occurred methods return HTTP statuses and JSON formatted error objects.
+If errors are occurred methods return HTTP statuses and JSON formatted error objects.
 See [swagger.yml](swagger.yml) for details.
 Also, see API curl examples below.

 ### API requests